-A course may be dropped during the fifth, sixth or seventh week of the term by using the Official Withdrawal Form, but the course will be recorded on the transcript as a Withdrawn “W” course and full tuition will be charged.
+A course may be withdrawn during the fifth, sixth or seventh week of the term by using the Official Withdrawal Process, but the course will be recorded on the transcript as a Withdrawn “W” course.

 Refund consideration is automatic; no special request is necessary.
-Action to process a refund cannot begin until after the two-week add period (first two weeks of a term) has passed.
-It may take as many as six additional weeks for the refund to reach the student
+Action to process a refund cannot begin until after the refund period (first two weeks of a term) has passed.
+It may take as many as six additional weeks for the refund to reach the student.